 News & Events

-In Search of Mary Seacole: The Making of a Cultural Icon
+Here are my literature festival events for In Search of Mary Seacole: The Making of a Cultural Icon

-Book no 2: The Romanov Bride: Juliane of Saxe-Coburg, Grand Duchess Anna Feodorovna of Russia [working title]
+The Romanov Bride: Juliane of Saxe-Coburg, Grand Duchess Anna Feodorovna of Russia [working title]

 Few people know the story of Julie – as her family and relatives usually referred to her – and whom Queen Victoria and Prince Albert held in high regard.
 Her story begins in 1795 when she and her two sisters were taken by their ambitious mother, Auguste of Saxe-Coburg-Saalfeld, on a long coach journey from Coburg to St Petersburg.
 This was in order to be inspected by Catherine the Great, who was in search of a suitable German bride for her grandson Grand Duke Konstantin.
 Julie was quickly chosen and summarily abandoned to her fate in Russia.
 Aged only 14 she was married off the following year but her husband Konstantin was a cruel, unpredictable sociopath and bully and Julie’s life was misery until she was finally able to get away in 1801.
 She had to wait until 1820 for a divorce, during which time she took refuge in Switzerland and built a fascinating and unorthodox new life for herself, in the process producing two illegitimate children.